Sj-sound

+The IPA letter for these sounds, (called Hooktop heng in the IPA Handbook), has occasionally been used for other languages, but this is only useful as an abstraction (as indeed it is in Swedish).

+Features

-These sounds are transcribed in the International Phonetic Alphabet.
-The International Phonetic Association (IPA) describes them as "simultaneous and ", but this realization is not attested, and phoneticians doubt that such a realization actually occurs in any language.
+The sj-sounds are transcribed in the International Phonetic Alphabet.
+The International Phonetic Association (IPA) describes /[ɧ]/ as "simultaneous and " (that is, /[ʃ͜x]/).
 Other descriptive labels include: